arigl/PL_Blog/NaturalNumbers.md

 - The first thing to understand is O.
   - O is classified as the starting point, or its initialization.
 This functions as a 0, signaling the beginning.
   - S NN is classified as an additional unit, therefore if S exists once, then it could be understood as 1.
+    - Where S is a function that takes one argument of type NN

 Now that we have broken down what each part means, we can go into why this is useful and how to utilize this information.
 In order to build functions from this data type, we will use the fact that O is classified as 0, and that S attached to O is classified as 1, to make mathematical formulas.